SJhang/react-proposal/README.md

 # myAccount Demo Proposal

-## Single Page Application for myAccount.
+## Single Page Application for myAccount

 - React Router Dom library enables us to go to other pages(components) depending on the route.